Ritika-Agrawal811/my-web3-journey/learning-logs/day-1.md

 1. **Security**: Data stored on a blockchain is immutable.
 It cannot be changed once it is recored in the ledger.
 Removing the issue of frauds and data being tampered with.
 2. **Transparency**: Data recored is transparent.
 Anyone can verify and audit transactions, reducing the potential for fraud.
 3. **Decentralized**: No single organization or person owns the blockchain.
 It is maintained by a number of computer nodes.
+4. **Distributed**: Since it is distributed over many computer nodes, each node has a copy of the ledger and these all copies must match for a transaction to be valid.
+This makes it more secure than traditional databases.
-4. **Speed and Efficieny**: It allows us to make fast transactions across countries.
+5. **Speed and Efficieny**: It allows us to make fast transactions across countries.
-5. **Use Cases Across Industries**: It is not limited to a single industry; it can be used in finance, healthcare, supply chain, gaming, and many other sectors.
+6. **Use Cases Across Industries**: It is not limited to a single industry; it can be used in finance, healthcare, supply chain, gaming, and many other sectors.
 Its versatility makes it more popular.

 ## Where to use Blockchain? 🔍